Mr-Noah-B/CNIT381-Chatbot/README.md

 This file is also used to help setup the bot, and run it off of your own computer.

 Prerequisites:
 Visual Studio Code: For editing the commands, as well as running the bot
 Webex Account, Webex teams: For interacting with the bot, as well as creating new bots, if desired
-A Web Hook: For the bot to be able to send and receive messages through Webex Teams
-Bots Email & Teams Token
+A Web Hook: For the bot to be able to send and receive messages through Webex Teams Bots Email & Teams Token: To fill out the necessary fields in the 381Bot.py and useless_skills.py files

 Step 1: Download all of the Bots files, and put them in a directory that can be accessed by Visual Studio Code.